rei2hu/swayblocks/README.md

 2. Make sure they have the right [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix))

 ##### Installation
-I'm trying to figure out how to add this to the AUR.
-For now just clone this repository and run the commands
+Clone this repository and run the commands
 ```
 make create && make build
 ```